 Between May and July 2021 people from the Wakefield District were invited to share pictures of pavement plants, that they saw in their everyday surroundings, to be shown in a digital gallery.

-More than 50 people from the Wakefield district – and further afield submitted over 80 entries.
-People’s responses to urban wild plants included photos, painting, drawing, digital, song lyrics and printmaking.
+More than 50 people from the Wakefield district – and further afield – submitted over 80 pictures.
+People’s responses to urban wild plants included photography, painting, drawing, digital images, lyrics and printmaking.

 You can see the selected entries in Dandelions and Double Yellows – Your Gallery.
-The gallery is hosted by Creative Wakefield and is part of Wakefield’s Festival of the Earth.
+The online gallery is hosted by Creative Wakefield and was part of Wakefield’s Festival of the Earth in 2021.

 Support and Funding